Outdoorsman Lab Ultralight Review

 The Ultralight includes a repair kit.
 This pad withstood rocks, sticks, and one curious house cat with no punctures, but that doesn't mean leaks won't happen.
 Carrying a few extra ounces of repair supplies is worth it if you're out on an extended trip.
 Since this pad isn't insulated, water vapor from your breath shouldn't be an issue when it comes to the longevity of this pad.
 Outdoorsman Lab covers this pad with a lifetime warranty.

 This pad is all about value.
 While the low R-value makes for a cold nights sleep, you simply can't beat $55 for a relatively comfortable summer pad that packs down small and only weighs around 17 oz.
 Combine this with a $20 Therm-a-rest Ridge Rest Sol, and you've got a warmer set up that's still under $75.

 No bells or whistles with this one, but the effective design will get you off the ground at a low price.
-This pad is around half the price of the next cheapest inflatable pad in our review, the Therm-a-Rest NeoAir Venture, and it weighs 3 oz less.
 The Outdoorsman Lab Ultralight is a decent pad for a minimalist on a minimal budget.